link89/jenkins-oo-shared-lib/README.md

 new SimpleJob(jenkins: this).run()
 ```

-Congratulations, you have already migrated your script to use this library by
+See, it doesn't take too much effort to migrate your script to this library.
-just adding the `jenkins.` prefix to some Jenkins native methods.

-Since the checkout is a common operation, I have already created a friendly
+Since the checkout is a common operation, I have already provided a friendly
 method to do the same thing with less code.
+Now your can rewrite your checkout
+method to make your script more clean.

 ```groovy
 @Library('jenkins-oo-shared-lib')